jonathansayer/todo_challenge/README.md

 Introduction
 ---------
-The Todo challenge is a challenge which is issued by Makers Academy during Week 8 of the course.
-The aim of the Challenge is develop an app for a todo list which is written using Angular.
+The Todo challenge was issued by Makers Academy during Week 8 of the course.
+The aim of the challenge is develop an app for a todo list which is written using Angular.
 The User stories are as follows:

 ```
 As a forgetful person